cmosig/python-profile-column/README.md

   `!kernprof -l %`.

 * `UpdateProfileColumn()` searches for output file of kernprof in the current directory and displays the percentages in Vim's signcolumn.
+The largest number is printed in a different color.
 Note that the sign-column can display a maximum of two characters and therefore 100 is displayed as 10.

 * `RunAndPrintBackground()` runs `RunKernprofBackground()` first and then `UpdateProfileColumn()`.